-What are the National Examinations?
+What are the national examinations?

 The national examinations are administered by NACOR on behalf of the provincial regulatory offices and are used in every province except Quebec.
 They are the final step in becoming an optician.
-There are currently two national examinations, one for eyeglasses and one for contact lenses.

 You can sit the national examination(s) if you have: